Support Athens by Locals!

-If Ermou feels too overcrowded just walk towards Syntagma square and enter the refined Attica department store.
+If Ermou feels too overcrowded, walk towards Syntagma square and enter the refined Attica department store.
 From here, Voukourestiou street is just a short jaunt.

-Being Kolonaki’s most expensive shopping street, Voukourestioy features only designers’ boutiques and high-end jewelry stores.
+Being Kolonaki’s most expensive shopping street, Voukourestiou features only designer boutiques and high-end jewelry stores.

 Visit the city’s Ice skating rinks

-Ice rinks are set up all around Athens throughout the winter months bringing a piece of the snowy sceneries in the sunlit Greek capital.
+Ice rinks are set up all around Athens throughout the winter months, bringing a piece of the snowy sceneries into the sunlit Greek capital.

 Finally, close to the metro station Eleonas you’ll find Icenskate, an ice skating rink operating all year round.